abhatthal/getfile/docs/api/getfile.md

 instances to the same directory creates a race condition and should be avoided.

-The showProgress boolean allows you to disable the GUI download progress bar. ignoreErrors allows for silently continuing with errors instead of throwing a runtime exception.
-This is useful for when a failed download shouldn't impede the running application.
+The showProgress boolean allows you to disable the GUI download progress bar.

 ## public CompletableFuture<Map<String, File>> updateAll()
 Iterate over all the files found in the serverMeta and invoke